Djaytan/docker-papermc-server/docs/user-guide/README.md

 ### 🤖 In CI

-Dependencies for the CI environment are declared in `requirements.in`.
-After editing this file to include the new packages, run the `requirements.sh` script.
+Dependencies for the CI environment are declared in `requirements/requirements.in`.
+After editing this file to include the new packages, run the `requirements/requirements.sh` script.
-This will regenerate `requirements.txt`, which is the file actually used by the CI to install dependencies in a consistent and reproducible way.
+This will regenerate `requirements/requirements.txt`, which is the file actually used by the CI to install dependencies in a consistent and reproducible way.